-- 1. Clean up any dirt and oil around the spark plug caps. - 2.
-Remove the spark plug cap by pulling it straight out. - 3.
+- 4. Use a wrench to remove the nut holding the ignition coil.
+Remove the ignition coil by pulling it straight out. - 5.
 Remove the spark plug with a five-eighths inch (16 mm) spark plug socket.

-4. Put the new spark plug into the socket; then screw it into the hole.
+6. Put the new spark plug into the socket; then screw it into the hole.
 Screw it in by hand so you do not crossthread it.

-Torque the spark plug.
+7. Torque the spark plug.
 (If you do not have a torque wrench, tighten the spark plug two-thirds of a turn after it contacts the cylinder head.)
-Tightening torque: 13 lbf-ft (18 N·m, 1-8 kgf·m)
+Tightening torque:

+13 lbf.ft (18 N.m, 1.8 kgf.m)

 Tighten the spark plugs carefully.
 A spark plug that is too loose can overheat and damage the engine.
-Ovcrtiglitening can cause damage to the threads in the cylinder head.
+Overtightening can cause damage to the threads in the cylinder head.